TapiocaFox/Daijishou/docs/dsess.md

 When target site is available, the selector parameter will be applied on target site.

+And don't forget to **encode the CSS selector to URL encoded query string** like others parameters.

 ### 2. Attribute parameter
 **Usage:** `dsess_attribute=` + Attribute you want from the element selected by CSS selector.